calderonalexis/Resume/README.md

 ### _OVERVIEW_

+Detail-oriented and results driven Cloud Engineer with a passion for learning, for staying up-to-date with industry trends and making a difference at my workplace.
+Extremely motivated to constantly develop my skills and grow professionally.
-I am an enthusiastic, self-motivated Engineer, passionate about technologies and new challenges with hands-on experience in IT networks, and IT security.
-For over 5 years of success in implementation, design, support, and operation of LAN/WAN/WLAN providing network engineering, and facilitating the upgrading of components and networks' systems as well as securing its hardening.
+I'm passionate about technologies and new challenges with hands-on experience in IT networks, and security.
+For over 5 years of success in implementation, design, support, and operation of LAN/WAN/WLAN netwroking providing network engineering, and facilitating the upgrading of components and networks' systems as well as securing its hardening.

-On other hand, my goals are focused on the performance, automation and operation of data and security platforms through my training and professional experience.
+As a Cloud Engineer, I have experience managing and implementing highly available, scalable, and secure cloud based solutions & services.
+I have experience monitoring and resolving issues related to infrastructure and cloud services using cloud native tools.
+I am a collaborative team player with excellent communication skills, and I work closely with software development teams and architects to ensure that solutions are designed and implemented efficiently.
+I love staying up-to-date with emerging cloud technologies and industry trends.

 ### _WORK EXPERIENCE_

 #### SONDA S.A | Santigo, RM, Chile.

-- ##### Cloud Solutions Engineer
+- ##### Cloud Engineer
   December 2022 – Present

+    Responsibilities:

+    - Mainly focused in the operations and implementations of projects working with GCP, AWS and Azure.
+    - Implementation and configuration of cloud services, such as VMs, networks, databases, storage, load balancers, among others.
+    - Experience in database administration, such as PostgreSQL.
+    - Upgrade and Downgrade of computing services, such as Cloud Functions, Databases, and VMs.
+    - Knowledge in computer security measures, such as data encryption, identity and access management, as well as deployment, configuration, and maintenance of FortiGate Appliance.
+    - Practical experience in the analysis of usage and performance data of cloud infrastructure in order to optimize its operation.
+    - Management of operating system administration such as Linux, Windows, and MacOS.
+    - Monitoring, analysis and resolution of infrastructure and/or cloud service problems using tools such as Cloud Logging, Error Reporting, CloudWatch, Grafana, etc.
+    - Experience creating dashboards and alerts to then analyze metrics in order to prevent breaches of contract.
+    - Collaboration with software development teams and architects to design LLD, implement and maintain solutions in the cloud.
+    - PoC of Azure File Share
+    - Knowledge of Docker and K8s.
+    - Familiarity with automation and scripting in order to reduce errors and increase efficiency.
+    - Familiarity creating scripts in Bash and Python.
+    - Basic knowledge in Ansible and Terraform.

 - ##### Telecommunications Specialist L3
   January 2019 – December 2022